Thibaultfq/virtual-sports/src/index.md

   title:
   description:
   image: # used for OG:image and Twitter:image.
 Overrides default set in _data/meta.siteImage
+transparentNav: true  # often to be used when the navbar should be transparent because of the hero options: carousel, graphic, video, split (text & image)
 hero: video # graphic # options: carousel, graphic, video, split (text & image)
 heroSettings:
   height: